skamensky/printfdebug/README.md

 	return nil
 }

-var _ = fmt.Println    // automatically added by printf-debugger.
+var _ = strings.Split    // automatically added by printf-debugger.
 Do not change this comment.
+It is an identifier. var _ = os.PathSeparator // automatically added by printf-debugger.
+Do not change this comment.
 It is an identifier. var _ = runtime.Caller   // automatically added by printf-debugger.
 Do not change this comment.
 It is an identifier. var _ = filepath.Clean   // automatically added by printf-debugger.
+Do not change this comment.
+It is an identifier. var _ = fmt.Println      // automatically added by printf-debugger.
 Do not change this comment.
 It is an identifier. func printfdebug_Printf_StructMethodWithArgsAndReturn(message string, pathDepthFromEnd int) {
-	maxInt := func(first int, second int) (max int) {
+	minInt := func(first int, second int) (min int) {
-		if first > second {
+		if first < second {
 			return first
 		} else {
 			return second